thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # Write and execute a JUnit test for a Java microservice based on MircoProfile running at the OpenLiberty server in the development mode

 The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly in the [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).

-It isn't intended to be a blueprint, how to write JUnit tests or to definition test organization, test strategie and so on, it is just to get technically started with one concrete example.
+It isn't intended to be a blueprint, or a how to guide for writing JUnit tests or how to definition test organization, test strategie and so on, it is just to get technically started with one concrete microservice example for the Cloud Native Starter project.

 You can also visit the [OpenLiberty tutorial "MicroProfile or Jakarta EE application"](https://openliberty.io/guides/microshed-testing.html#bootstrapping-your-application-for-testing) to start with.